zhmcclient/python-zhmcclient/docs/development.rst

 Any commands in the following steps are executed in the main directory of your local clone of the python-zhmcclient Git repo.

+1. On GitHub, verify open items in milestone ``M.N.U``.

+    Verify that milestone ``M.N.U`` has no open issues or PRs anymore.
+If there are open PRs or open issues, make a decision for each of those whether or not it should go into version ``M.N.U`` you are about to release.

+    If there are open issues or PRs that should go into this version, abandon the release process.

+    If none of the open issues or PRs should go into this version, change their milestones to a future version, and proceed with the release process.
+You may need to create the milestone for the future version.

-1. Set shell variables for the version that is being released and the branch it is based on:
+2. Set shell variables for the version that is being released and the branch it is based on:

     * ``MNU`` - Full version M.N.U that is being released